 The following video, made by students from Mountain Home High School in Arkansas, illustrates the potentially tragic consequences of not stopping for the bus: STOP for School Bus Stop Signs (YouTube)

-National School Bus Illegal Passing Survey – 2022 is now open!
+National School Bus Illegal Passing Survey – 2022 is now closed!

 CLICK HERE for the memo sent to all State Directors which has background information on this project.

 Due to COVID-19, there was not a survey done in 2020 nor in 2021.
 Therefore, the most-recent results (2019) of the Annual Stop Arm Violation Counts are listed below.